Jeremy-Doucet/SipPOC/BrowserApp/README.md

 4. Run `yarn dev`
 5. Open browser to localhost:3000

+You can also run it through docker if you want to
+1. `yarn buildDocker`
+2. `yarn runDocker`

 ## Expected Workflow

 1. Open the browser to localhost:3000 and you should see yourself on the screen